MicrosoftDocs/win32/desktop-src/DNS/microsoftdns-zone.md

 # MicrosoftDNS\_Zone class

 > [!NOTE]
-> This article contains references to the term slave, a term that Microsoft no longer uses.
+> This article contains references to the term slave&mdash;a term that Microsoft doesn't condone, and has stopped using in new products and documentation.
 When the term is removed from the software, we’ll remove it from this article.

 > [!NOTE]
-> This article contains references to the term master server, a term that Microsoft no longer uses.
+> This article contains references to the term master server&mdash;a term that Microsoft doesn't condone, and has stopped using in new products and documentation.
 When the term is removed from the software, we’ll remove it from this article.

 The **MicrosoftDNS\_Zone** class describes a DNS Zone.
 Every instance of the **MicrosoftDNS\_Zone** class must be assigned to exactly one DNS Server.
 Zones may be associated with multiple instances of [**MicrosoftDNS\_Domain**](microsoftdns-domain.md) or [**MicrosoftDNS\_ResourceRecord**](microsoftdns-resourcerecord.md) classes.